yale-cpsc-419-sp23/pset-1-cli/README.md

 > You do not have to do so, and you may find it easier to "roll your own" or to leverage a third-party package from the Python community.
 <hr />

-> **Note**: Each *row* of the displayed table might span multiple *lines* of output if, for example, the object's label is very long or if there are many many agents associated with the object.
+> **Note**: Each *row* of the displayed table might span multiple *lines* of output if, for example, the object's label is very long or if there are many agents associated with the object.
 > The provided `table.py` uses the `textwrap` module from the Python standard library to handle this, and it is recommended that you also do so if you choose not to use `table.py`.
+> If there is a row of the table that spans multiple lines of output, every line break in that row must occur at a word boundary, and never in the middle of a word.

 The program must accept any combination of the `-d`, `-a`, `-c`, and `-l` arguments (each appearing at most one time).
 Their meaning is as follows: